KaTeX/KaTeX/dockers/Screenshotter/README.md

     docker stop ${container}
     docker rm ${container}

+For Chrome, simply replace both occurrences of `firefox` with `chrome`.

 ## Use without docker

 It is possible to run `screenshotter.js` without the use of Docker: